meangpu/U.MeQuest/README.md

 https://github.com/meangpu/U.MeQuest.git
 ```

+to use

+- create SOObject for quest to hold all quest step
-to use = crate new quest by inherit Quest.cs
+- crate new quest by inherit `QuestStep`
+- add `QuestStep` script to quest prefab

+when start quest, it will

+- instantiate QuestStep prefab object
+- on progress will create newStep
+- on no more progress will mark finish then
+- spawn reward prefab